garretthoffman/lstm-oreilly/README.md

-# Modeling Stock Market Sentiment with LSTMs and TensorFlow
+# Introduction to LSTMs with TensorFlow

 In this tutorial, we will build a Long Short Term Memory (LSTM) Network to predict the stock market sentiment based on a comment about the market.

-This repository contains source code corresponding to our article ["Modeling Stock Market Sentiment with LSTMs and TensorFlow"]().
+This repository contains source code corresponding to our article ["Introduction to LSTMs with TensorFlow"]().

 ## Setup